valryon/valryon.github.io/_projects/2015-04-25-Steredenn.md

 title: Steredenn
 tags: pixelnest game
 image: static/content/steredenn/cover.png
-shortdesc: (2015) is a frenetic and chaotic space shooter, carved in big beautiful pixels, with insane boss battles for PC (Steam), Xbox One and PlayStation 4
+shortdesc: A frenetic and chaotic space shooter, carved in big beautiful pixels, with insane boss battles for PC (Steam), Xbox One and PlayStation 4
+role: dev & design & ports
 highlight: yes
 ---

-Steredenn is a frenetic and chaotic space shooter, carved in big beautiful pixels, with insane boss battles for **PC (Steam)**, **Xbox One** and **PlaySTation 4**.
+Steredenn is a frenetic and chaotic space shooter, carved in big beautiful pixels, with insane boss battles for **PC (Steam)**, **Xbox One** and **PlayStation 4**.

 **[Steredenn](http://steredenn.pixelnest.io/)** is the new game of Pixelnest Studio, and I'm one of the developers.